USDA getting tougher on salmonella in chicken products

 Food is the source for most of those illnesses.

-The CDC says approximately one in every 25 packages of chicken sold at grocery stores contains salmonella bacteria.
+The CDC said approximately one in every 25 packages of chicken sold at grocery stores contains salmonella bacteria.

 Since 1998, breaded and stuffed raw chicken products have been associated with 14 salmonella outbreaks and approximately 200 illnesses, the USDA said in a statement.
 An outbreak last year tied to frozen breaded raw chicken products caused 36 illnesses in 11 states and sent 12 people to hospitals.